Introduction

 The Constitutional Context of Judicial Review

-Lord Bingham in A and others v Secretary of State for the Home Department [2004] UKHL 56 stated:
+Lord Bingham, in the landmark case of A and Others v Secretary of State for the Home Department [2004] UKHL 56, articulated the essential role of the judiciary:

 "The function of independent judges charged to interpret and apply the law is universally recognized as a cardinal feature of the modern democratic state, a fundamental aspect of the rule of law."